 This course enables teacher candidates to develop competencies for assessing students in an inclusive classroom setting, design instruction and make instructional decisions to enhance students' learning.
 Teacher candidates learn how to assess, analyze and interpret data from formal (standardized) and informal (traditional and alternative) testing sources and measurement.
 Teacher candidates learn how to interpret reports as relevant to students from diverse learning backgrounds and use these interpretive results along with behavioral observation, task analysis and other types of measurement to design instruction.
 Offered fall, spring.
-Prereg: Act 34, 151, FBI clearances and admission to Advanced Professional Studies.
+Required admission to Advanced Professional Studies.